-The College of Nursing graduate programs admits students once a year for a fall semester start.
+The College of Nursing graduate programs admits students once a year to begin in the fall semester.
 Admission to the DNP Program is limited and selective.
-Applications are reviewed by both the University of Utah Office of Graduate Admissions and the College of Nursing.
-Successful applicants must meet the minimum admission requirements for, and be accepted by, both the graduate school and the College of Nursing.
+Successful applicants must meet the minimum admission requirements for, and be accepted by, both the University of Utah and the College of Nursing.

-The College of Nursing strongly recommends that applicants first attend a College of Nursing Graduate Information Session before submitting their application.
+The College of Nursing encourages applicants to attend a College of Nursing Graduate Programs Information Session before submitting their application.

-Applications received after the DECEMBER 1 deadline will not be reviewed.
+Completed applications are due DECEMBER 1.
+Applications received after the deadline will not be reviewed.

-- Evidence of a Bachelor's Degree in Nursing from a regionally accredited university or college, and a nationally accredited nursing school from either,
+- Evidence of an in-process or completed Bachelor's Degree in Nursing from a regionally accredited university or college, and a nationally accredited nursing school from either,

 - The Commission on Collegiate Nursing Accreditation (CCNE), or